muyjohno/HollowKnight.RandomizerMod/README.md

 ## Restrictions

-These settings control which difficult skips the randomizer may require.
+The skip settings control which difficult skips the randomizer may require.
 If you are not familiar with these skips, especially as they are used in speedrunning, you are advised to turn them off.

-With these skips allowed, the player is advised to take care to not lock out of certain required pogos.
+With skips allowed, the player is advised to take care to not get locked out of certain required pogos.
 Obtain:
 - No more than 1 nail upgrade before claw or wings
 - No more than 3 nail upgrades before claw